oitcode/samarium/README.md

 resources/views/partials/cms/website/header
 ```

-By default
-`resources/views/partials/cms/website/header/header-default.blade.php` blade file is used for header.
+By default `resources/views/partials/cms/website/header/header-default.blade.php` blade file is used for header.
 You can modify the default header file there.
 However, if you want to have a different header altogether then you can create a new blade file in that directory.
-Which header file to use can be configured in `footer_blade_file`in `config/app.php` file.
+Which header file to use can be configured in `footer_blade_file` setting in `config/app.php` file.

 ### Header file configuration